 Ribosome profiling is a method based on deep sequencing of ribosome-protected mRNA fragments.
-Purification and sequencing of these fragments provides a “snapshot” of all the ribosomes active in a cell at a specific time point.
-This information can determine what proteins are being actively translated in a cell.
+Ribosome profiling, also known as Ribo-Seq (ribosome sequencing) or ART-Seq (active mRNA translation sequencing), provides a “snapshot” of all the ribosomes active in a cell at a specific time point.
+This information can help researchers determine which proteins are being actively translated in a cell.

-Ribosome profiling enables systematic monitoring of cellular translation processes and prediction of protein abundance.
+Ribosome profiling analysis enables systematic monitoring of cellular translation processes and prediction of protein abundance.
 Determining what regions of a message are being translated can help define the proteome of complex organisms.
-In combination with massively parallel Illumina high-throughput sequencing, ribosome profiling allows detailed and accurate in vivo analysis of protein production.
+In combination with massively parallel high-throughput next-generation sequencing (NGS), ribosome profiling with Ribo-Seq allows detailed and accurate in vivo analysis of protein production.

-Identify transcripts undergoing translation for visibility to an important aspect of gene regulation.
+By identifying transcripts undergoing active translation, Ribo-Seq can provide visibility into an important aspect of gene regulation.

-Sequencing ribosome-protected mRNA fragments provides critical insight into gene deregulation in cancer.
-By measuring the number of ribosomes engaged in translating specific mRNAs, researchers gain insight into functional changes occurring during cancer development.
+Ribosome sequencing can provide critical insight into gene deregulation in cancer.
+This method, as well as gene expression analysis, can help researchers gain insight into functional changes occurring during cancer development.
 Learn more about cancer gene expression studies.

-Translational control determines the portion of the transcriptome that is undergoing translation.
-Ribosome profiling further bridges the gap between genomics/transcriptomics and proteomics, providing visibility to an important layer of post-transcriptional regulation and potential new insights into the mechanisms driving complex disease.
+Ribosome sequencing further bridges the gap between genomics/transcriptomics and proteomics, providing visibility to an important layer of post-transcriptional regulation and potential new insights into the mechanisms driving complex diseases.
 Learn more about complex disease genomics.